Get in touch with us today!

 An executive sponsor (that isn’t just a figurehead) is crucial for leading culture change.
-Often senior managers sign off an initiative as a good idea then undermind it with their behaviour.
-Stating how much we value our people, then not making time for setting up objective or one-to-ones speaks volumes of the wrong message.
-Conversely, a sponsor who role models quality people and performance management activities and recognises others for doing the same is going to accelerate the ROI of your change programme.
+Often senior managers sign off an initiative as a good idea then undermine it with their own behaviour.
+Stating how much we value our people, then not making time to discuss objectives or hold quality one-to-ones speaks volumes of the wrong message.
+Conversely, a sponsor who role models quality people and performance management activities and recognises others for doing the same is going to accelerate the Return on Investment (ROI) of your change programme.

 It is important to consider the needs of people who may be losing something.
 Often system changes are led by people who do not truly understand the impact of change on parts of the business.
-For example, an HR System being rolled out globally; may raise complications with different bonus schemes, holiday entitlement and work patterns only understood by local HR administrators.
-Pushing ahead without considering these key figures is going to lead to resistance and problems that could derail your change.
+For example, a HR System being rolled out globally may raise complications with different bonus schemes, holiday entitlement or working patterns that are only understood by local HR administrators.
+Pushing ahead without engaging key specialists or local experts is likely to lead to resistance and problems that could derail your change.
 Consider who your stakeholders are and involve those who could be resistant to change from the start.
 If you can get these people on board, they will be your greatest advocates in the long run.

 Change needs to have a beginning, middle and an end.
 All too often it is communicated and then left to drift which means some people make the change and others don’t.
 It leaves the door open for people to remain in denial, doing nothing.
 Identify key deliverables or goals that mean you can see whether the change has taken place.
 For example, 80% of people have logged into the new performance appraisal system 3 times or more in June.
 You can then celebrate individuals or departments who are making a change (and follow up with those that aren’t!).